• About

 Lemon balm is also one of the herbs that grow in shade, good news if your garden is on the shady side like mine.
 Here are more than 45 vegetables for shade you can try as well.

-During the warmer months, every other day or so I gather a big bunch of lemon balm together with a little catnip and yarrow, sometimes with a little borage plant or wild violet.
+Sometimes I add a little borage plant or wild violet as well.
 I fill a cereal bowl with the leaves, and when I squeeze it together and have a full handful I consider it done, but the amounts you use do not need to be precise.

 I rinse the lot and brew my lemon balm and other herbs in boiled filtered water for several hours, and sometimes overnight.
 (Read why it’s wise to filter your water here if you don’t want a host of chemicals in your soothing tea.)

 I use a large teapot I brought back from England many years ago.
 It brews enough for several big mugs of tea, so I don’t have to make it every day.
 You could also use a large pitcher and keep it in your fridge.
+This post on gifts for tea lovers has loads more options for great tea-brewing gear.

 >>> Lemon balm is one of the many herbs from your garden that can be brewed into delicious and refreshing sun tea.
-Click the link for instructions and find out about other wonderful herbs you might be enjoying!

-To make tea from dried lemon balm:
+To make tea using dried lemon balm:

 If you lack growing space, time, or interest in growing your own lemon balm, buying dried lemon balm leaf in bulk is the cheapest way to get your lemon balm fix.